Transitional cell cancer (TCC) is a rare type of kidney cancer. It starts in cells called transitional cells.

 Your doctor considers many factors when deciding which treatment is most suitable for you including:

-- how fast your cancer is growing (grade)
+- how big the cancer is

 Surgery is the most common treatment for transitional cell cancer of the kidney.
 This is usually a major operation so you need to be fit enough to make a good recovery.